misile00/misile00.github.io/content/notes/Browser Sandboxing.md

 ---
-title: "What is browser sandboxing?
-How to escape the sandbox?"
+title: What is browser sandboxing?
+How to escape the sandbox?
 tags:
-- cyber security
+  - cybersecurity
-weight: -5
 date created: 2023-02-05 07:41
 ---